abbreviatedman/react-children-assignment/readme.md

   text-align: center;
 }

-.links {
+.navbar .links {
   margin-top: 10px;
 }

-.links a {
+.navbar .links a {
   color: white;
   margin: 0 10px;
   text-decoration: none;
 }

-.links a:hover {
+.navbar .links a:hover {
   text-decoration: underline;
 }
 ```

 ### Step 4: Use the Navbar Component

+1. Remove everything from the return statement in your `App.js` file.
+2. Remove the imports for the logo and the `App.css` file.
+3. Add a `div` element to the return statement in your `App.js` file.
-1. Import the `Navbar` component in your `App` component.
+4. Import the `Navbar` component in your `App` component.
-2. Add the `Navbar` component at the top of your `App` component's return statement.
+5. Add the `Navbar` component as a child of the `div` element.
-3. **In the App component's return**, place navigation links as children to the `Navbar` component, using `a` elements with `href` attributes set to `#home`, `#about`, and `#contact`.
+6. **In the App component's return**, place navigation links as children to the `Navbar` component, using `a` elements with `href` attributes set to `#home`, `#about`, and `#contact`.
-4. Add some placeholder content below the `Navbar` to ensure it's rendering correctly.
+7. Add some placeholder content below the `Navbar` to ensure it's rendering correctly.
+It should show your placeholder content below the a navbar with the title "Star Wars Data App" and the links.

 **Check:** Verify that the `Navbar` with links is displayed at the top of your app, and the links are styled correctly.
+Then remove the placeholder content.

-Once you've added the `Navbar` component with its links to your `App.js` and confirmed it renders correctly, you’re ready to move on to the next step.
+Once you've added the `Navbar` component with its links to your `App.js`, confirmed it renders correctly, and removed the placeholder content, you’re ready to move on to the next step.

 ### Step 5: Design the Sidebar Component